folio-org/docs/content/en/docs/Acquisitions/Orders/_index.md

 *   **Physical unit price.** The price of the physical unit.
 Required if the [Order format](#order-format) is Physical, P/E mix, or Other.
 *   **Quantity physical.** The number of items you are ordering.
 Required if the [Order format](#order-format) is Physical, P/E mix, or Other.
 *   **Additional cost.** Any additional costs for the item.
 *   **Currency.** Select the **Currency** of the item from the drop-down list.
 The default value is stored in Tenant settings as the primary currency.
-For more information, see Settings > Tenant > Language and localization.
+For more information, see [Settings > Tenant > Language and localization]({{< ref "/settings_tenant.md#settings--tenant--language-and-localization" >}}).
+Note: When an order is opened, the system creates an encumbrance transaction on the current budget for the fund selected in the fund distribution section of the order.
+If the currency of the PO line is different than the budget currency, the encumbrance will display on the budget as a converted amount.
+The budget currency is set to the Tenant currency value at the time the [Finance > Fiscal year]({{< ref "/finance.md#Fiscal-year-information" >}}) record is created; therefore, if the Tenant currency value is updated, any budgets created prior to the update will still operate based on the Tenant currency that existed when the Fiscal year associated with the budget was created.
 *   **Current exchange rate.**  This value will display after the POL is saved.
 The system automatically retrieves the current currency exchange rate using the Java Money API that retrieves and convert currencies using the European Central Bank (ECB) as the source.
-*    **Use set exchange rate.**  Check this box if you want to input an exchange rate value to be used for order instead of current rate
+*    **Use set exchange rate.**  Check this box if you want to input an exchange rate value to be used for order instead of current rate.
 *   **Set exchange rate.**  The exchange rate value to be used for this order instead of the current rate.
 This field is locked, as indicated by the lock icon beside the field label, unless the **Use set exchange rate** checkbox is selected.
 *   **Electronic unit price.** The price of the electronic item.
-Required if the [Order format](#order-format) is Physical, P/E mix, or Other.
+Required if the [Order format](#order-format) is Physical or P/E mix.
 *   **Quantity electronic.** The number of electronic items you are ordering.
 Required if the [Order format](#order-format) is Electronic or P/E mix.
 *   **Discount.** The discount percentage or price.
 *   **Type.** Select the **%** or **$** to indicate the type of discount.